kaihendry/dabase.com/content/blog/my-first-sap.md

 On the topic of "certified", only certain [AWS instance types](https://aws.amazon.com/sap/instance-types/) can be used.

+Considering HANAs high memory requirements, remember:

+* R,X memory optimised
+* U high memory

+**SAPS** is a benchmark, which correlates to interactions per user on the SAP sales and distribution module.
+[Quick sizer](https://www.sap.com/about/benchmark/sizing.html) on existing workloads can help you map to the AWS instances via **SAPS**.

+SSD disks should always be used.

 ## Deployments and networking

+These often require a static IP, aka an AWS Elastic IP:

 * SAProuter - so you can "ssh in"
-* SAP Web dispatch - their load balancer
+* SAP Web dispatcher - their load balancer
-* SAP Transports so you can do RPC calls between environement
+* SAP Transports `/usr/sap/trans` so you can do RPC calls between environment

 In the AWS context, deployments are usually are in a private VPC.
 Requiring a VPN (IPsec) for access.